fengkx/cert-check/README.md

 Since the `gist.githubusercontent.com` has CORS headers, we can make a status page using this JSON data in gist.

-An example is This repository itself contain an `index.html` and `asset` directory
+An example is This repository itself contains an `index.html` and a `asset` directory.

-You can make your own status page once you deploy this action.
+You can make your own status page once you deployed this action.
 Just modify the url in [asset/main.js](https://github.com/fengkx/cert-check/blob/master/assets/js/main.js#L6) do the trick.

 Live Demo: [https://cert-check.fengkx.top/](https://cert-check.fengkx.top/)